§ 10201 Definitions.

 (c) The Committee may, by 6 affirmative votes, add agencies to, remove agencies from, or replace agencies on the Committee's review schedule.

-(1) The continuance of the agency, as is; termination of the agency; termination of any program within the agency; the consolidation, merger, or transfer of the agency or of functions of the agency to another agency; or the termination of the agency unless certain conditions are met or modifications are made, by legislation or otherwise, within a specified period of time.
+(1) The continuance of the agency, as is; termination of the agency; termination of any program within the agency; the consolidation, merger, or transfer of the agency or of functions of the agency to another agency; or continuation, hold over, or termination of the agency unless or until certain conditions are met or modifications are made, by legislation or otherwise, within a specified period of time.

 (2) Budget appropriation limits for an agency.